eduardosasso/leter/README.md

 ```

 ## Getting Started
-After Leter got installed, go to the root folder of your project in the terminal and run:
+After installing Leter go to the root folder of your project in the terminal and run:

 ```bash
 leter --new